 Rev. Frank A. O’Kruta was then appointed to serve Our Lady of Peace.
 Father O’Kruta was named pastor in November of 2001 and proudly served until June 2008.
 We welcomed Rev. Christopher M. Turner as pastor in June 2008 until the spring of 2009.
 Although Father Chris was here for the shortest amount of time he will always be a inspirational member of our parish family.

-In June 2009, our present pastor, Rev. Dennis R. Schuelkens, Jr. was assigned to our church.
+In June 2009, we welcomed Rev. Dennis R. Schuelkens, Jr. assigned to our church until 2016.
 Father Dennis was instrumental in overseeing the renovations of our church and is a great witness to the exciting growth of our parish school.

 Below is our recorded history from 1962-1975 presented by the Wheeling Intelligencer Newspaper: